bwlewis/exm/README.md

 EXM_THRESHOLD=<bytes> exm <program> [program arguments]
 ```

-Installing the R exm package
+# The R exm package

----
+The R exm package provides access from R to the exm API for setting

-After installing exm the R exm package can be installed by
+data paths and memory allocation thresholds.
+It can be installed from
-the following commands in a shell:
+the command line with:

 ```bash
 R CMD build Rpkg